ThiagoRFP/first_project/README.md

 # first_project
-This is my first project on Software Carpentry
+This is my first project on Software Carpentry.
+It contains my first programming exercises.